Wondering how to get fit on a budget, and if it is even possible?

 Jogging or running:

 After walking for a while, you may want to try jogging or running.
-These are higher in impact and intensity than walking, so may not be suitable for newbies or people with joint issues.
+Both are higher in impact and intensity than walking, so they may not suit individuals just beginning their fitness journey or people with joint issues.

 Equipment requirements are the same as for walking.
 However, you may need to outlay a bit more money for shoes.

-It’s important that you buy running shoes that suit your pronation type, particularly if you will be exercising outdoors or over uneven terrain.
+It’s important to buy running shoes that suit your pronation type, particularly if you will be exercising outdoors or over uneven terrain.
 The right shoes will help to prevent injury.

 Cycling: